k1yrix/soberdocs.github.io/md/common-issues.md

 If you haven't logged into Sober, you should do it now.
 Afterwards you will be able to join from the browser for future sessions.
 (Please see question #4 on [the FAQ](https://soberdocs.github.io/docs/FAQ.html) for more information) Otherwise, it could be just a generic 524.

 > Sober does not launch the same way as it usually does on Windows or macOS.
 Sober will only carry over the join game request, not including login.

+---

+## No shift lock or camera sensitivity options in the ingame settings
+Roblox sometimes forgets you have a mouse and removes the options.

+### Solution
+Move your mouse while joining a game.